 The best smart robot vacuum can free you from unnecessary household chores.
 Instead of spending hours vacuuming, they can effortlessly keep the floors tidy—picking up pet hair, crumb floors, and other dirt before you even notice a mess.
 Surprisingly, some budget models do as good or better emptying themselves, try to set up No-Go Lines, or steer around pet waste.
 We think iRobot Roomba 600 series deliver a solid performance for most people with features like a self-driving car, to map and clean your entire home, and navigate almost all surface types.

-1. Best reliable robot vacuum even for rugs: iRobot Roomba 614
+Best reliable smart robot vacuum even for rugs: iRobot Roomba 614

 Unlike the Roomba 675, the automation features of the 614 are only basic.
 It doesn’t work through an app or remote control, and you can’t set a cleaning schedule.
 However, it’s still sturdy, reliable, and more comfortable to repair and can run a unique pattern to get free.